How to scale your testing:

 Connecting to JIRA project

-Now is the time to apply your API token, and the JIRA project id – which was successfully generated at the top by us.
+Now is the time to apply your API token and the JIRA project ID – which was successfully generated at the top by us.
 Project URL and your username account as well.
+When all is filled, click Save.

 Connecting to JIRA project